realitytracing/Reality-Tracing-WIP/human-foundations/prediction-abstraction-and-the-speed-of-reality.md

 Naive realism can acknowledge the existence of local ends, meaning, and care — but it destroys their ability to function by refusing the conditions that make action possible.
 It wins by eliminating commitment, closure, and “despite.”
 Everything is explainable; nothing is livable.

-Constraint-aware realism accepts that abstraction, generalization, and probabilistic collapse are ontologically wrong.
+Constraint-aware realism accepts that abstraction, generalization, and probabilistic resolution are ontologically wrong.
 It accepts error early in order to preserve lead time, coordination, and intervention.
 Some representations are false; life continues anyway.
 This asymmetry matters.

 Both positions can be internally coherent.
 Only one preserves the capacity to act under constraint.